Projects per year

 Profile summary

-Professor Gerd Masselink is a Professor in Coastal Geomorphology at the University of Plymouth (UoP) with >150 refereed journal publications (GoogleScholar h-index = 68) and over 25 years' experience in collecting and analysing coastal and nearshore morphodynamic data.
+Prof Gerd Masselink is a Professor in Coastal Geomorphology at the University of Plymouth (UoP) and is a world-leading coastal scientist with >160 refereed journal publications (GoogleScholar h-index >70) and >25 years' experience in collecting and analysing coastal and nearshore morphodynamic data.
+He is also the co-director and founder of the Coastal and Marine Applied Research (CMAR) consultancy group within the University of Plymouth and has been the academic lead on the majority of the 150 consultancy projects CMAR has been involved with since 2015.

-Gerd has been (or is) a PI/CI on 15 UK research council funded projects, all involving shoreline dynamics and nearshore sediment transport processes, and has been (or is) involved with supervision of 25 coastal PhD students.
-Currently, Masselink is: (1) Plymouth lead on the EA-funded Making Space for Sand project (£0.8M); and (2) PI on the UKRI-funded ARISE project (£2.8M), investigating the impact of sea-level rise on atoll islands.
-He was the chair of the organising committee of the 2013 International Coastal Symposium (hosted at the University of Plymouth), is the author of the A-level text book Changing Coastal Landscapes and the undergraduate textbook Introduction to Coastal Processes and Geomorphology, and is editor of the textbook Coastal Environments and Global Change.
-Apart from his academic role, Gerd has been Associate Head of School (Marine Science) and Associate Head of School (Research), and is currently co-director of the consulting group CMAR - Coastal Marine Applied Research.
-He is a member of the Coastal Processes Research Group (CPRG).
+Gerd has been (or is) a PI/CI on 20 UK research council funded projects, all involving shoreline dynamics and nearshore sediment transport processes, and has been (or is) involved with supervision of 36 coastal PhD students.
+Currently, Masselink is: (1) Deputy-PI on the NERC-funded #gravelbeach project; (2) Plymouth lead on the EA-funded Making Space for Sand project; and (3) PI on the EPSRC-funded ARISE project, investigating the impact of sea-level rise on atoll islands.
+The total value of these grants (Plymouth component) is just over £4M.

 Supervised research degrees

-2022–2026 Madeline Gee – ‘Shifting Seas – Ecological adaptation to changing rates of Sea Level Rise
+2022–withdrawn Madeline Gee – ‘Shifting Seas – Ecological adaptation to changing rates of Sea Level Rise (no completion)

 2019–2024 Josie Alice-Kirby – Application of Coastal Change Management Areas (CCMAs) for coastal adaptation to climate change impacts in SW England (DoS)